What is the true meaning of Christmas?

 We can share the Christmas story by sharing Christmas cookies.
-My daughter loves the book, The Legend of the Christmas Cookie: Sharing the True Meaning of Christmas.
+When my youngest daughter was little she loved the book, The Legend of the Christmas Cookie: Sharing the True Meaning of Christmas.
 This book tells of why we share Christmas cookies.

 When we bake Christmas cookies shaped like angels, trumpets, and a manager, we have the opportunity to share the story of Jesus by sharing these cookies.

 Sweet red and white striped candy canes are a simple, but profound Christmas decorations that remind us of the story of Jesus and his death on the cross.
 A Christmas candy has an important message.
 We can all tell the candy cane story and share the story of Jesus.

 We are fortunate to have so many traditions that allow us to keep Christ in Christmas.

 What Christmas traditions does your family have that keep Christ in Christmas?